ZenithalHourlyRate/entropy-pmacct/README.md

 Now consider the `[redacted]` field in `entropy.conf`, they can be accessed via `i@zenithal.me` or `t.me/ZenithalH`, or you can hack into the database to obtain them.

+## Comment on entropy.interfaces.map

+In fact other interfaces like `divi`, `ivi` or `any` can also be added in this file, and an `ifindex` can be given to them, which could be a key in the final statistics.
+However, this is only considered for gravity now.

 ## Comment on entropy.network.lst